Ligier JS39

 The Ligier JS39 was a Formula One car used by the Ligier team during the 1993 and 1994 Formula One seasons.

+First raced in the 1993 South African Grand Prix where, driven by Briton Mark Blundell, it finished third, the JS39's best finish was a second place achieved by Frenchman Olivier Panis at the 1994 German Grand Prix.

 Ligier JS39

 The engine was the Renault RS5 3.5 V10.

 The number 25 chassis was driven by experienced Briton Martin Brundle and the number 26 driven by Mark Blundell.
 The team did not employ a test driver.
-The main sponsor was French tobacco company Gitanes.

 The team used a semi-automatic gearbox for the first time, but retained passive suspension.

 The car was relatively successful for the team, achieving 3 podium finishes, and 23 constructor points.
+For much of the season, the team stood in fourth place in the constructors' championship, only being overtaken by Ferrari with two races remaining.
+However, their fifth place in the championship was still their best championship finish since 1986, when they also finished in fifth.